 Despite our nation’s best efforts at addressing the myriad of challenges facing the health of our communities, we see that social, economic and health disparities among people continue to grow.
-At Kaiser Permanente, we’re trying to shift that paradigm by working to advance conditions for health through the spread of best practices, innovation and technology.
+At Kaiser Permanente, we’re trying to shift that paradigm by advancing health through the spread of best practices that embrace innovation and technology.

 Kaiser Permanente works in partnership with our communities, using our collective knowledge to identify and implement creative solutions to difficult community health problems.
 Using technology as the backbone of our efforts, we are exploring new approaches for accelerating and scaling community health solutions to create greater impact.
 Together, we are advancing health innovation and achieving greater and more equitable health outcomes.

 Focus the minds of 1 million business, technology and government innovators on the transformative potential of technology, design and business to improve health outcomes and lower the total cost of health and social care.